Dynamic light scattering

 Strengths and limitations of dynamic light scattering

-The main limitation of DLS is the assumption that particles are spherical, which may lead to uncertainties when determining the size of particles with a shape very different from that of a sphere.
-To obtain more precise information about the shape as well as the size of particles, it may be necessary to use other techniques, such as electron microscopy (TEM or SEM, depending on the required resolution).
+The main strength of DLS compared with other particle size analysis methods, such as laser diffraction (LD), is the ability to analyze nanometer-scale particles.
+Other advantages include a relatively simple sample preparation procedure and fastness of the analysis.
+The main limitation of DLS is the assumption that particles are spherical, which may lead to uncertainties when determining the size of particles with very different shapes.
+To obtain more precise information about the shape as well as the size of particles, microscopy techniques such as TEM or SEM can help.

 Need an analysis?